Health and Wellbeing in University Music

 Being part of University Music is the first step in improving your health and wellbeing - the benefits of making music for pleasure are well known - but by signing up you are not only given access to numerous workshops, masterclasses and resources listed below, it connects you to a network of like-minded musicians who are likely to become your biggest support network during your time at University.

-You can also be part of our Health and Wellbeing committee, helping us shape our programme and identify areas where support can be offered.
-There is also the position of Health and Wellbeing Officer on the committee.
-In addition, the committee includes a Diversity and Equality Officer - providing an opportunity for students who are seeking support, wish to raise issues, concerns, or support the society’s desire to be as assessable and diverse as possible.
+You can also be part of the University Music committee, in one of two positions that help us shape our health and wellbeing programme as well as identify areas where support can be offered.
+The Health and Wellbeing Officer, and Diversity and Equality Officer provide an opportunity for students who are seeking support, wish to raise issues, concerns, or support University Music’s desire to be as accessible and diverse as possible.

 What we offer

-All of our health and wellbeing events are open to all our performers – both departmental and Music Society.
+All of our health and wellbeing events are open to all our performers – both departmental and University Music.
 Whether you are a singer, composer or instrumentalist; a music student, non-music student, or member of the local community; as long as you are in a University Music ensemble you are welcome at all of our wellbeing events.

 - Performance workshops